 Those findings, combined with our results, suggest that ungulates are expressing such change in behaviour as an attempt to cope with climate change.
 However, the increased number of ungulates with similar diets who shift their range towards higher elevations may cause problems as the carrying capacity of mountain tops will be reduced.
 This is a serious issue that might lead to interspecific competition for resources, which might affect the way the whole ecosystem functions.

-Conclusion
+Conclusions

 There is a clear relationship between the shrinking size of alpine chamois and the increasing ambient temperatures in the Alps.
 We concluded that the ambient temperature has the biggest effect on the development of chamois’ body size during the first few weeks after birth and the hottest parts of the summer during the second year of their lives.
 Interestingly, the effect of temperature during gestation does not seem to be significant for the change in body size of chamois.
 Those findings are of significant importance for understanding how a whole population in the Alps changes as a result of climate change.
 This could be of help for wildlife management programmes, since shrinking in size of large herbivores could also be correlated to higher mortality rate and this could influence the way a whole ecosystem functions, for instance, by affecting prey abundance.
 This study adds up to a growing body of evidence that climate change is a serious threat for numerous species and future research can help scientists track changes and act accordingly.

+References

 Ascenzi P, Clementi ME, Condò SG, Coletta M, Petruzzelli R, Polizio F, Rizzi M, Giunta C, Peracino V, Giardina B. 1993.
 Functional, spectroscopic and structural properties of haemoglobin from chamois (Rupicapra rupicapra) and steinbock (Capra hircus ibex).
 Biochemical Journal.
 296(2):361–365. doi:10.1042/bj2960361.

 Bailey LD, van de Pol M. 2016. climwin: An R Toolbox for Climate Window Analysis.
 PLOS ONE.
 11(12):e0167980. doi:10.1371/journal.pone.0167980.